The Moving Body Project

 The Moving Body Project isn’t about becoming better at movement.

-It’s about becoming more in relationship with it.
+It’s about building a different relationship with it.

 Over time, this can shift how you: